Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Introduction

-Based on these previous studies, it would seem that a greedy method that produces nondominated solutions by solving a multiobjective optimization problem (MOP) could be expected to improve the performance of greedy methods.
-The multiobjective genetic algorithm (MOGA) is recognized as a powerful method for solving MOPs.
-A number of MOGAs have been developed\cite{horn1994niched,srinivas1994multiobjective,deb2002fast}, and the application of MOGA has been intently studied in the engineering field, e.g., the optimization of the airfoil for aircrafts and turbines\cite{shimoyama2011multi-objective,liu2014optimization,jeong2018optimization,wei2020research}.
+Based on these previous studies, it would seem that a greedy method that produces nondominated solutions by solving a multi-objective optimization problem (MOP) could be expected to improve the performance of greedy methods.
+The multi-objective genetic algorithm (MOGA) is recognized as a powerful method for solving MOPs.
+A number of MOGAs have been developed\cite{horn1994niched,srinivas1994multiobjective,deb2002fast}, and the application of MOGA has been intently studied in the engineering field, e.g., the optimization of the airfoil for aircraft and turbines\cite{obayashi2000multiobjective,shimoyama2011multi-objective,liu2014optimization,tatsukawa2016optimisation,jeong2018optimization,wei2020research}.
 For MOPs, there normally exists a set of trade-off solutions rather than one optimal solution.
 Thus, algorithms for solving MOPs typically produce nondominated solutions (Pareto-optimal solutions), which, belonging to the same rank (the Pareto-optimal front), are viewed to be equally important, using the notion of Pareto dominance.
-The nondominated-solution-based multiobjective-greedy method proposed in the present study is a sensor selection method inspired by MOGA.
-A graphical description of sensor selection using our proposed method is shown in Fig.~\ref{fig:concept}.
-With the multiobjective-greedy method, we iteratively add a new sensor to a set of sensors obtained in the previous step by simultaneously evaluating D-, A-, and E-optimality.
-The multiobjective-greedy method iteratively finds and reserves sets of sensors corresponding to the nondominated solutions in a multiobjective-function space in each step of sensor selection.
+The nondominated-solution-based multi-objective greedy (NMG) method proposed in the present study is a multi-objective optimization method for the problem formulated by multiple set functions inspired by MOGA.
+A graphical description of our proposed method is shown in Fig.~\ref{fig:concept}.
+With the multi-objective greedy method, we iteratively add a new index to a set obtained in the previous step by simultaneously evaluating multiple objective set functions.
+The multi-objective greedy method iteratively finds and reserves sets corresponding to the nondominated solutions in a multi-objective-function space in each step of index selection.